Concept · article 05 of 14

 • = EBIT — what's left.

-02 How to read it
+02 How do I read the waterfall?

 Look at the relative heights.
 If the COGS chunk is enormous, your margin per unit is thin and worth a closer look.
 If fixed cost is dominant, you're running close to break-even and any revenue dip stings.
 If tax + fees are large, you're card-heavy in a high-VAT country (normal for Austria / Germany).